VTV6: History

+2007–2022: Youth channel era

-VTV6 was originally mentioned for the first time in the development plan of Vietnam Television in the period 2006 - 2010 with the original orientation to be a specialized channel for sports.
-It was launched in 2007.
+VTV6 was originally mentioned for the first time in the development plan of Vietnam Television in the period 2006 - 2010 with the original orientation to be a specialized channel for sports (Teenage content was then geared towards VTV7) to replace VTV3 at a time when VTV3 began to increase its acquisition of broadcasting rights for entertainment programs and dedicated most of its prime time slot and weekends to broadcasting these programs to generate profit for the station.

+On the evening of 28 April 2007, VTV6 officially launched with a live broadcast event titled VTV6 – A New Friend (Người bạn mới) on VTV3, introducing the upcoming television channel for young people.
+The channel officially began broadcasting on 29 April, marking the first time Vietnam had a television channel dedicated solely to teenagers.
 In 2008, VTV6 Youth Center was officially renamed as VTV6 Youth Department.

 In the early days, the channel's coverage was very limited.
-The channel was tested on channel VCTV10 and then broadcast in analog on broadcast channel.
-It was not until April 29, 2009, that the channel was broadcast in the South, then officially broadcast nationwide on September 7, 2010.
-At the same time, VTV6 also improved the quality of content and increase the broadcast time from 12/7 to 18/7 from November 1, 2010.
+The channel was tested on VCTV10 (present-day On Cine – VTVcab) and then broadcast in analog on broadcast channel.
+It was not until 29 April 2009, that the channel was broadcast in the South, then officially broadcast nationwide on 7 September 2010.
+At the same time, VTV6 also improved the quality of content and increase the broadcast time from 12 hours to 18 hours per day from 1 November 2010.

+In 2009, to celebrate the channel's second anniversary, VTV6 launched the slogan "Dreams don't wait" ("Ước mơ không chờ đợi") through a nationwide slogan writing contest.

+On 27 December 2010, the Youth and Children's Department's live broadcast of the 8th National Emulation Congress on VTV1 marked VTV6's entry as one of the units producing programs about important political and historical events of the country on VTV's channels.